InDataWG/ILCD-EPD-Data-Format/README.md

 ## Authoritative Identifiers (UUIDs)

 The ILCD data format is an object-oriented format (see [ILCD+EPD Data Format Introduction](link)).
 Some objects are very often reused and have a authoritative character (master data), e.g. for units, LCIA methods, background databases/versions etc. They ensure consistency across datasets.
 Each object has their individual UUID.
 The most important UUIDs are listed here for reference.
+You can view or download these lists in CSV format.
 All master data can be found in a dedicated [repository](https://github.com/InDataWG/ILCD-EPD-Master-Data)

 | Reference Type                         | Go to Source Code                              | Viewable Table                                 |